-According to the ACS, 4.39 percent of residents within the NFRMPO boundary indicated they speak English less than very well.
+According to the ACS, 4.4 percent of residents within the NFRMPO boundary indicated they speak English less than very well.
 This equates to approximately 22,163 residents.
-Overall, an estimated 13.84 percent of residents speak a language other than English.
+Overall, an estimated 13.8 percent of residents speak a language other than English as their native or primary language.
 The most common language in the region other than English is Spanish.
-Within the NFRMPO region, 95.61 percent of residents speak English very well.
+Within the NFRMPO region, 95.6 percent of residents speak English very well.
 Individuals with limited English proficiency may have difficulties participating in public meetings and other processes and may face challenges if important information is not translated and/or conveyed clearly.
-A breakdown of English language proficiency is shown in Table 3-5.
+A breakdown of English language proficiency is shown in Table 8.